 The prospect of eating in a restaurant might be worrisome to some people at the moment, but many venues are doing all that they can to keep guests safe.
 Check out our answers to some common questions and queries below about dining out during the Coronavirus pandemic.

-The current government guidelines, at the time of writing, is that diners eating-in do not have to wear a face mask.
-However, if you're picking up a takeaway option then you are required to wear a mask (which includes popular lunch pitstops like Pret a Manger).
+The current advice is that diners eating-in do not have to wear a face mask while enjoying a meal at a table, but if moving around (to pay the bill or use the bathroom, for instance) everyone should wear a mask.
+Additionally, if you're picking up a takeaway option then you are required to wear a mask (which includes popular lunch pitstops like Pret a Manger).

 - How do I know if the restaurant I’m visiting has Covid-19 restrictions?

 The best way to know if the restaurant you are visiting has any restrictions in place that you need to be aware of is by contacting the restaurant directly.
 You can do this by phoning them up or sending them an email.
 Also be sure to keep an eye on their social media pages for any updates.